F0otsh0T/hcp-vault-patterns/auth/approle/README.md

 ## Personas

-The end-to-end scenario described in this tutorial involves two personas:
+The end-to-end scenario described in this tutorial involves two (or three) personas:

 - ```admin``` with privileged permissions to configure an auth method
 - ```trusted entity``` delivers the RoleID and SecretID to the client by separate means (this could also be ```admin```)